 4.7 Staff Grievance Committee

-4.7.4 The election is to be conducted by the Vice President for Employment Services and
+4.7.4 The election is to be conducted by the Vice President for Human Resources or designee

 a.
 Only non-temporary staff members qualify to vote.